mahiki/PrefectInterfaces.jl/docs/src/prefect/setup-without-justfile.md

 poetry run prefect server start
 ```

+!!! note "Dashboard Local URL"
-Notice a nice dashboard should be available locally on a browser here: http://127.0.0.1:4300
+    A nice dashboard should be available locally on a browser here: http://127.0.0.1:4300

 Now initialize the Prefect environment by registering some Blocks.
 We can establish a "main" and "dev" environment by starting another prefect server at a different `PREFECT_SERVER_API_PORT` and `PREFECT_HOME`.